privefl/portfolio/docs/network.md

 ### Twitter, an important tool for work

 I also try to be visible on Twitter, which is used by both communities that are of interest for me to communicate about new stuff.
+For example, look at [this article in Nature](https://www.nature.com/articles/d41586-019-00535-w) "How to use Twitter to further your research career" and [this blog post](https://academicpositions.com/career-advice/why-academics-should-use-twitter) "Why Academics Should Use Twitter".

 To convince you, two tweets about my R course: